 English Teaching Job In China, Guangzhou

-In China, a job interview and induction is unlike professional job interviews in The West.
+In China, an English teaching job interview and induction is unlike professional job interviews in The West.

-You have a sense of being rushed, flashed with promises the company never keeps, on a rollercoaster of back-to-back interviews with HR, the Head Teacher, the Manager, with the intention to sign you up onto a contract as quickly as possible.
+You have a sense of being rushed, flashed with promises the company never keeps, on a rollercoaster of back-to-back interviews with HR, the Head English Teacher, the Manager, all with the intention to sign you up onto an English teaching contract as quickly as possible.

-The whole process is a rubber-stamp of approval dressed up as an informal induction into the company.
+The whole job interview process is a rubber-stamp of approval dressed up as an informal induction into the company.

-This is one of those detailed experiences with World International English, in Guangzhou.
+This is an Australian English teacher’s detailed English teaching job interview experience with World International English, in Guangzhou.

 At the building in Sports West road (体育西路), I came up to World International English on level 9, and walked to the front reception.